sergiocasao/capitalino-errante/wp-content/plugins/sumome/Readme.txt

 [See all of our screenshots at Sumo.com](http://sumo.com/?src=wordpress_ss)

-1. This screen shot is how to Sign up once you have activated the plugin.
+1. This screen shot is how to Sign up once you have activated the plugin
-2. This is the screen to choose which apps to install.
+2. This view shows the suite of Sumo apps
-3. Fully customizable email pop ups (List Builder app)
+3. Fully customizable email pop ups from our List Builder 3 app
 4. Total control of the design and feel of the pop ups
 5. Connect with all major email providers (MailChimp, Aweber, Constant Contact, Campaign Monitor, GetResponse, ActiveCampaign, MyEmma, Mad Mimi, Infusionsoft, Feedblitz, HubSpot, MyNewsletterBuilder, Inbox First, Sailthru, Klaviyo, Vero, Pardot, Zapier, Ontraport, ExactTarget, Vertical Response, Drip, MailerLite, WhatCounts, ConvertKit, MailJet, Maropost)
 6. A/B testing to maximize your conversion rate
-7. Advanced display rules to control which visitors see your pop ups
+7. Advanced display rules to control which visitors see your pop ups and when
 8. Detailed stats page to track your email growth
 9. Super sexy sharing buttons for mobile and desktop (Share app)
 10. Performance of how your shares are doing